 GSB: Speaking of athletes, it’s great that guys like former Stanley Cup winning goaltender Mike Richter and St. Louis Rams linebacker Will Weatherspoon are here, demonstrating that there are indeed eco-athletes.
 But it is my contention that the Green-Sports movement desperately needs an über star, like a LeBron James, Peyton Manning or Serena Williams to say that “climate change is real, it’s human caused and we gotta do something about it.”
 Why do you think that hasn’t happened yet?

 SJ: It’s tough for most players–they’re laser focused on their sports; climate change is complex, the science is complex.
 In general, they see going out on climate change as risky…

 GSB:…Is it really that risky?
 Things are changing fast on this issue, and in the right direction.
 Especially for people under 35, the question about climate change being real is settled in the affirmative.
 I don’t see why Peyton, why LeBron would be afraid of speaking up on this!

-SJ: You’re right.
-A recent research study showed that 81% of sports fans care about the environment.
+SJ: You’re absolutely right.
+A recent research study showed that 81 percent of sports fans care about the environment.
 Really, what we need to do is to show the people at the top that we’re at a tipping point–and that it’s a great opportunity for a real leader to step up.

-GSB: We gotta get LeBron, Peyton or someone of that ilk to speak at Green Sports Alliance Summit 5 next year in Chicago.
+GSB: We gotta get LeBron, Peyton or someone of that ilk to speak at Green Sports Alliance Summit Five next year in Chicago.
 Can you guys work on that?